Monday, January 18, 2010

 What do we know about Ralph Rutledge?

 Information is verified by one or more independent witnesses to an event.
 The Bible says that a fact should be established in the mouth of 2 or 3 witnesses.
-This principle need to be applied to journalism as it is in the courts and in the discipline of science.
-According to Karl Popper, in science 'it is true' is replaced with it 'corresponds with the facts.'
+I spoke to 4 or 5 board members who gave me their word that the book is quite accurate in it's account of the events in the church.

 1. if you don't have the proff, you better stop make your theories and allegations.
 They are not valid without the proof.